Arrays

 Arrays hold multiple values within one variable name.

-Think of an array like a line-up of connected bins, each with its own home address (called an index).
-The individual values (or boxes) are called elements.
-Let's say you need to store ten random integers for a guessing game.
+.
+Let's say you need to store ten integers for a guessing game.
 You would not want to declare ten individual integer variables.
 Instead, you could declare one array variable of size 10 to hold the numbers.

-Note: A string is actually an array of char variables.
+is actually an array of char

 Since Javascript does not have types like C++, we just make an array of variables.
 Javascript also has some great built-in methods that allow us to concatenate, join, search, and sort arrays (among other things).
 Note - in Javascript there is no need to declare empty arrays with an initial size.